mansooralodhi/cppFoundation/README.md

 ### **Objective**:
-Build a strong base for future projects in Cpp.
+Build a base for Cpp programming by playing around some code snippets.

 <details close>
   <summary> Topics </summary>